PhysicalBit7/notes/docs/OOP/35_Graphs.md

 We have discussed Depth-First traversals, where the traversal choose one path and "follows" it as far as possible before returning to try other paths.

-The .term[Breadth-First Traversal] instead focuses on visiting all neighboring vertices before proceeding to other vertices.
+The Breadth-First Traversal] instead focuses on visiting all neighboring vertices before proceeding to other vertices.

 In a tree-like structure, we could visualize this as working across each level of the tree before proceeding further "down" toward the leaves.